jaromilfrossard/readshcs/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of readshcs is to …
+The package readshcs provides helper functions to read SHCS datasets saved in a local directory.

 ## Installation